iamsid2/ASAP/README.md

 # Project Title

-This project aims to give better PHC services to the different sections of a society using an interactive online interface.
+The title of our project is ASAP(A Software app for automation of PHCs) This project aims to give better PHC services to the different sections of a society using an interactive online interface.
 Primary health care leads to the over all well being of a society and implementing development practises in this domain ensures the development of the entire city.